Victor-David-Medina/QA_Portfolio/README.md

 # QA_Portfolio

 ### About me :wave:
-Hi, my name is Victor but you can call me David.
-Since the beginning of 2024, I have been studying and practicing to become a Software QA Engineer.
-I am  happy to have finally found an area where I can successfully develop myself.
-In the QA position I see the potential to make, at the very least, the digital world more welcoming for every person.
-In this portfolio, I would like to share my knowledge of QA and showcase the practical skills I have gained through courses, self-study, and my job.
-I am determined to continue to grow in this field.
-I have also started learning test automation, so at the moment my main focus is on furthering my knowledge (and practice!) in this area.
+Hi, my name is Victor, but you can call me David.
+Since the beginning of 2024, I have been dedicated to studying and practicing to become a Software QA Engineer.
+Transitioning from nearly a decade of experience in accounting, I have developed a strong foundation in analytical thinking, data integrity, and attention to detail—skills that seamlessly translate to the meticulous nature of QA work.
+My background in accounting taught me to be deadline-oriented and thorough in my work, which are essential qualities in software testing.
+I have completed a comprehensive Software Testing and Quality Assurance certification course, and I am passionate about ensuring the quality and reliability of software products.
+In the QA position, I see the potential to make the digital world more welcoming for every person.
+I am determined to continue growing in this field and have also started learning test automation and delving deeper into Python to further enhance my skills.

 [My LinkedIn profile](https://www.linkedin.com/in/victor-medina0/)

 ### My experience :office:
-Being a junior software tester at Zan, Inc. was my first professional position strictly in QA area.
-I have made significant growth both in my tech and soft skills, such as strong analytical thinking, and developed some know-how in test automation.
-In addition, in my previous job, one of my responsibilities was to oversee the correct operation of the internal system and report any bugs or defects to the administrators.
-I have grown very fond of this role, which has also made me interested in the QA path.
-My previous experience, although unrelated to the IT world, has allowed me to develop valuable soft skills in particular.
+My journey into software QA began with a role as a Junior Quality Assurance Engineer at Zan, Inc., where I made significant strides in both technical and soft skills.
+I collaborated with cross-functional teams to ensure the flawless performance of products, conducted meticulous testing, and developed test automation know-how.
+My accounting background provided me with a unique perspective on QA, as I was accustomed to overseeing the correct operation of internal systems and reporting any discrepancies.
+At Orchestra, I further honed my skills by collaborating with teams to identify defects in web applications, using tools like TestRail and Jira.
+I have demonstrated proficiency in executing test cases, debugging, and providing detailed documentation.
+My determination to excel in QA is driven by a commitment to improving the user experience and ensuring high-quality software products.

 ### Tools :wrench:
 * [Jira](https://www.atlassian.com/pl/software/jira), [Trello](https://trello.com/pl/tour) - project management